srsudar/eg/README.md

 ## Paging

-By default, `eg` pages using `less -R`.
-The `-R` switch tells `less` to interpret ANSI escape sequences like color rather than showing them raw.
+By default, `eg` pages using `less -RMFXK`.
+The `-R` switch tells `less` to interpret ANSI escape sequences like color rather than showing them raw. `-M` tells it to show line number information in the bottom of the screen. `-F` to automatically quit if the entire example fits on the screen. `-X` tells it not to clear the screen.
+Finally, `-K` makes `less` exit in response to `Ctrl-C`.

 You can specify a different pager using the `--pager-cmd` option at the command line or the `pager-cmd` option in the egrc.
 If specified in the egrc, the value